dpzhang/Project_ALDA/README.md

     + After inputting your password, it would start to install all required packages so as to ensure AldaCourse could run successfully and smoothly in your machine.
-    + **Friendly Reminder**: it might take about 30s to 1min and patience is a virtue:sunglasses:.
+    + **Friendly Reminder**: it might take about 30s to 1min to finish all required installations. (patience is a virtue:sunglasses:)
 * 5. **Open a new terminal**, and type in <code>sh alda_init.sh</code>.
 It
      would automatically open your default web browser and you will see our interface, powered by Django, in front of you.